5jt/Tatin/docs/source/create-version.md

 ---
 title: 'Create new Tatin version'
-description: 'How to create a new version of Tatin.'
+description: 'This article is about what an administrator of the Tatin project on GitHub does after accepting a PR or finishing work on a branch.'
 keywords: 'apl, dyalog, github, profread, tatin, version'
 ---
 # Create a new version of Tatin

-!!! abstract "What an administrator of the Tatin project on GitHub does once she has accepted at least one PR or finished her work on a branch."
+!!! abstract "How to create a new version of Tatin."

 A contributor’s job is done once they have submitted a Pull Request (PR) on GitHub.

+This article is about what an administrator of the Tatin project on GitHub does after accepting a PR or finishing work on a branch.

 ## Check version, history and documentation

-!!! info "Versions comprehend both server and client, so the version number is always the same for both."
+!!! info "A version comprehends both server and client, so the version number is always the same for both."

 1. Check `#.Tatin.Registry.Version` is correct
 1. Check `#.Tatin.Registry.History` is correct